-When pupils enter the art department at Cranleigh they are struck by amazing facilities of the recently refurbished Rhodes Centre.
-However, it is the committed specialist teaching in painting, printmaking, ceramics, sculpture and textiles from active and experienced practitioners that has been the department’s strength in recent years.
+When students enter the art department at Cranleigh they are struck by the amazing facilities of the recently refurbished Rhodes Centre.
+However, it is the committed specialist teaching in painting, printmaking, 3-d studies and photography from active and experienced practitioners that is the department’s strength.

 We start from the premise that the best art, craft and design comes from an imaginative and thoughtful interpretation of first hand visual experience, informed by an understanding of historical and contemporary practice.
-We believe art is important for every pupil’s general education.
 Developing skills in the basic visual language of art is increasingly important in a world dominated by the visual, while success in art requires imagination, determination, organisation, creativity, and dedication.

-The 4th form course is made up of short units allowing pupils to experience the range of specialist areas the department offers.
-Pupils develop work in painting, printmaking, sculpture, ceramics and textiles.
-It is often a chance for pupils to rethink their abilities and discover afresh an enthusiasm for creative work.
+The IVth form course is made up of short units allowing students to experience the range of specialist areas the department offers.
+Students develop work in painting, printmaking, 3-d and photography.
+It is often a chance for students to rethink their abilities and discover afresh an enthusiasm for creative work.
+Specialist teaching of drawing encourages the development of this fundamental skill.
 The course should prove enjoyable as well as provide an insight into the skills required for GCSE art and design.

 The GCSE consists of two units.
 The first is a personal portfolio developed over the two years through work in three of our specialist areas.
 The second, worth 40% of the marks, is an externally set project, the final piece of which, after almost a term of preparatory studies, has to be completed in ten hours.
 All the work is then marked internally and moderated by an external examiner who views an exhibition of the work in the school.